gordoncyu/startup/README.md

 - Text content; mostly the same as before; styled with darktheme
 - Same images just layed out better with css

+# Startup JavaScript Stuff done

+- Made the login work at the top right of the page.
+After login it shows your username and a logout button.
+- Made ways for the login information to route to the database
+- Moved problems and associated information to the database
+- Added websocket support for thumbsup/thumbs down live updating
+- Added python editor with codemirror javascript
+- Added javascript to evaluate submitted code for correctness